MelanieMessih/Bachelorproject/README.md

     - index_col_nr
     - smiles_col_nr
     - inchikeys_col_nr

+    Returns:
+    - total_df: DataFrame; contains optionally a column of indices of type Int64 and a column of inchikeys of type Str31, followed by X data elements of type Float64.
+    - headers_PaDEL: Vector with elements of type Str.

 #### change_xml(wanted_fingerprint)
     This function takes a fingerprint name that corresponds to one in the descriptors.xml file and modifies